sophgo/tdl_sdk/doc/3-service.md

                                        const VIDEO_FRAME_INFO_S *frame, const cvai_pts_t *pts);
 ```

+### Detect Intersection

 The user has to give an object an unique id and a coordinate (x, y).
 The tracker inside the API will handle the rest.

 ```c
 typedef struct {